Sales & Marketing Capability Development

 We know that even the best of strategies can fail in their delivery.
 Very often, those failures don't occur because of a badly chosen direction, but because the strategy over-estimates existing capability, or under-estimates the execution effort required.

-Our Capability workstream was established to address this risk, from the outset.
+Our Sales & Marketing Capability Development workstream was established to address this risk, from the outset.
 We assess Sales and Marketing organisational horsepower, relative to clients' aspirations, to form a clear-eyed view of current state capability.
 We then help organisations to develop new organisational designs and build out the skillsets and bandwidth they need to deliver on their plans.
 As do we this, we consider both in-house and supplier capabilities, with a view to forming one, holistic team.

 Emmet's Outsourcing & Execution practise compliments our Capability programme by offering Outsource Marketing, Interim Executive and temporary resourcing solutions.